 Schema development SHOULD take place as a team effort, involving functional data experts, business experts, program managers, and IT specialists.
-The WG also highly encourages collaboration between activities developing schemas within related information domains.
+In addition, project teams SHOULD coordinate their activities with others having responsibility for related data elements and schemas.
+The FXR will facilitate such coordination and the XML Working Group will be exploring the development of associated collaborative tools at XML.gov.